American urban history: Urban planning

-The Great Depression
+Great Depression

 Urban America had enjoyed strong growth and steady prosperity in the 1920s.
-Large-scale immigration had ended in 1914, and never fully resumed, so that ethnic communities have become stabilized and Americanized.
+Large-scale immigration had ended in 1914 and never fully resumed, so that ethnic communities have become stabilized and Americanized.
 Upward mobility was the norm, in every sector of the population supported the rapidly growing high school system.
 After the stock market crash of October 1929, the nation's optimism suddenly turned negative, with both business investments and private consumption overwhelmed by a deepening pessimism that encouraged people to cut back and reduce their expectations.
 The economic damage to the cities was most serious in the collapse of 80 to 90 percent of the private sector construction industry.
 Cities and states started expanding their own construction programs as early as 1930, and they became a central feature of the New Deal, but private construction did not fully recover until after 1945.
-Many landlords so their rental income drained away and many went bankrupt.

-After construction, was the widespread downturn in heavy industry, especially manufacturing of durable goods such as automobiles, machinery, and refrigerators.
-The impact of unemployment was higher in the manufacturing centers in the East and Midwest, and lower in the South and West, which had less manufacturing.
+Many landlords saw their rental income drained away, and many went bankrupt.
+Manufacturing of durable goods such as automobiles, machinery, and refrigerators, also took a major downturn.
+The impact of unemployment was higher in the manufacturing centers in the East and Midwest and lower in the South and West, which had less manufacturing.

 Huts and unemployed men in New York City, 1935.

 One visible effect of the depression was the advent of Hoovervilles, which were ramshackle assemblages on vacant lots of cardboard boxes, tents, and small rickety wooden sheds built by homeless people.
 Residents lived in shacks and begged for food or went to soup kitchens.
 The term was coined by Charles Michelson, publicity chief of the Democratic National Committee, who referred sardonically to President Herbert Hoover whose policies he blamed for the depression.

 Unemployment reached 25 percent in the worst days of 1932–33, but it was unevenly distributed.
 Job losses were less severe among women than men, among workers in nondurable industries, such as food and clothing, in services and sales, and in government jobs.
-The least skilled inner city men had much higher unemployment rates, as did young people who had a hard time getting their first job, and men over the age of 45 who if they lost their job would seldom find another one because employers had their choice of younger men.

-Millions were hired in the Great Depression, but men with weaker credentials were never hired, and fell into a long-term unemployment trap.
-The migration that brought millions of farmers and townspeople to the bigger cities in the 1920s suddenly reversed itself, as unemployment made the cities unattractive, and the network of kinfolk and more ample food supplies made it wise for many to go back.
+The least skilled inner city men had much higher unemployment rates, as did young people who had a hard time getting their first job, and men over age 45 who if they lost their job would seldom find another one because employers had their choice of younger men.
+Millions were hired in the Great Depression, but men with weaker credentials were never hired and fell into a long-term unemployment trap.
+The migration that brought millions of farmers and townspeople to the bigger cities in the 1920s was suddenly reversed as unemployment made the cities unattractive, and the network of kinfolk and more ample food supplies made it wise for many to go back to rural America.